 Updated March 2019

 Table of Contents

-The county’s zoning code addresses farmland protection by establishing a planned development district intended to protect agricultural uses.
+The county’s code of ordinances addresses farmland protection by establishing a planned development district intended to protect agricultural uses.
 The Planned Agricultural Center district allows clustering of residential units to encourage the retention of agricultural uses within planned developments (§39-340).

-Broward County’s Commercial Redevelopment Overlay District is intended to reverse an area’s economic decline.
+The county’s code of ordinances outlines Broward County’s Commercial Redevelopment Overlay District which is intended to reverse an area’s economic decline.
 Qualifying areas might have 10% of their buildings occupied by nonconforming uses, a substantial vacancy rate, or a deteriorating aesthetic.
 Redevelopment incentives include the following: parking requirements are reduced 50% (with conditions), pervious area requirements are reduced 20%, accessory structures may encroach into required yards, fees are reduced 50%, and local government will assist in locating financing (§39-301).

 2010 Population: 1,748,066